-Managed Care Organization is a health plan contracted to provide medical services and coordinate health care services through a network of providers.
+Managed CareManaged Care Organization is a health plan contracted to provideOrganization (MCO)medical services and coordinate health care services through a network of providers.

-Medicaid An assistance program that helps pay for medical care for certain individuals and families with low incomes and resources.

-The federal health insurance program for people 65 years or older, those under 65 and receiving Social Security Disability Insurance, or people under 65 and with End Stage Renal Disease (ESRD).

-A term that may describe an individual who may have chronic health conditions, and may include people with mental health and substance use disorders.
-In addition, to define a person who medical care for daily skilled (nursing) intervention is medically necessary.

-Reasonable and necessary services for the diagnosis or treatment of an illness, an injury, or to improve physical functioning.

-Individuals with income may have to contribute to the cost of their long term care services

-The doctor or clinic that provides most personal health care needs, gives referrals to other health care providers when needed, and monitors Medicaid member health.
-A PCP may be an internist, a pediatrician (children's doctor), OB/GYN (women's doctor), or certain clinics and health departments.

-Resources include money on hand, in the bank, and in a safe deposit box; stocks, bonds, certificates of deposit, trusts, pre-paid burial plans, cars, boats, life insurance policies, and real property such as a home or land.
+- MedicaidAn assistance program that helps pay for medical care for certain individuals and families with low incomes and resources. - MedicareThe federal health insurance program for people 65 years or older, those under 65 and receiving Social Security Disability Insurance, or people under 65 and with End Stage Renal Disease (ESRD). - Medically FrailA term that may describe an individual who may have chronic health conditions, and may include people with mental health and substance use disorders.
+In addition, to define a person who medical care for daily skilled (nursing) intervention is medically necessary. - Medically Necessary Reasonable and necessary services for the diagnosis or treatment of an illness, an injury, or to improve physical functioning. - Patient PayIndividuals with income may have to contribute to the cost of their long term care services - Primary Care ProviderThe doctor or clinic that provides most personal health care needs, gives referrals to other health care providers when needed, and monitors Medicaid member health.
+A PCP may be an internist, a pediatrician (children's doctor), OB/GYN (women's doctor), or certain clinics and health departments. - ResourcesResources include money on hand, in the bank, and in a safe deposit(Assets)box; stocks, bonds, certificates of deposit, trusts, pre-paid burial plans, cars, boats, life insurance policies, and real property such as a home or land. - SSA The Social Security Administration (SSA) is the federal agency that administers the Social Security retirement, survivors, and disability insurance programs.

-Managed Care

-Medically Frail

-Medicare

-Medically Necessary

-Patient Pay

-Primary Care Provider (PCP)

-Resources (Assets)

-SSA The Social Security Administration (SSA) is the federal agency that administers the Social Security retirement, survivors, and disability insurance programs.
 They also administer the Supplemental Security Income program for the aged, blind, and disabled.

-Supplemental Security Income (SSI) is a federal program administered by the Social Security Administration that pays monthly benefits to disabled, blind or age 65 or older individuals with limited income and resources.
+SSI Supplemental Security Income (SSI) is a federal program administered by the Social Security Administration that pays monthly benefits to disabled, blind or age 65 or older individuals with limited income and resources.
 Blind or disabled children, as well as adults, can get SSI benefits.
+Uniform Assossment A screening form completed by a team that evaluates the applicant's

-Uniform Assessment A screening form completed by a team that evaluates the applicant's ability to complete activities of daily living
+Uniform AssessmentA screening form completed by a team that evaluates the applicant'sInstrument (UAI)ability to complete activities of daily living